zoecooperwei/blog-post-react/README.md

 • Search post name/content, click search button, go to the post info page directly instead of looking for it in the post list.

-• Click Save button, save movie data and go back to the post page.
+• Click Save button, save post data and go back to the post page.

 • Click Back button, go back to the post page directly.